alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 :::

 ## A deck of cards
 Let us put together all the code we need for figuring out cards' filenames, duplicating them, and creating the cards using filename and index.

-Copy the code for building a duplicated list of filenames that you tested in Jupyter notebook to your main script (that'll be `code09.py`).
+Copy the code for building a duplicated list of filenames that you tested in Jupyter notebook to your main script (`code08.py`).
 Then, use enumerate and list comprehension over enumerated duplicate filenames to create `cards` (plural, replacing your singular `card` variable) via `create_card` function you wrote earlier.
 Update your drawing code to loop over and draw all cards.
 If your default is `"side"` is `"back"`, things will look pretty boring.
-Change that to '"front"` for all cards to see their faces.
+Change that to '"front"` to see their faces.

 ::: {.rmdnote .program}
 Put your code into `code08.py`.